Screening to Survivorship: A New Look at Cancer

-Cancer Prevention and Control podcasts are available on iTunes or from your preferred podcasting software by searching for the terms "WVU Cancer Institute."
+Cancer Prevention and Control podcasts are available on iTunes or from your preferred podcasting software by searching for the terms “WVU Cancer Institute.”
 Podcasts can also be found below for listening online.
-After listening to each podcast, please take a moment to complete our brief survey.
-Direct any questions or comments to CPC@hsc.wvu.edu.
+Direct any questions or suggestions to CPC@hsc.wvu.edu.

 Dr. M. Adham Salkeni is an Assistant Professor in the Department of Medicine, Section of Hematology/Oncology.
 He specializes in breast cancer and has a special interest in phase I clinical trials.
 Dr. Salkeni earned his medical degree from the University of Damascus in Syria.
 He completed a residency in internal medicine at Saint Louis University School of Medicine and a fellowship in hematology and medical oncology at the University of Cincinnati.

 Palliative Radiation for Brain and Bone Metastasis by

 Dr. Geraldine Jacobson is the founding Chair of the Department of Radiation Oncology at West Virginia University (WVU.)
 She joined WVU in 2012 from the University of Iowa, where she served as the Medical Director and Associate Chair of the Department of Radiation Oncology.
 Additionally, she served as the director of the breast, gynecology, and brachytherapy services.
 Dr. Jacobson received her undergraduate degree from Michigan State University and her medical degree from the University of Utah.
 She completed her residency training in Therapeutic Radiology at the LDS Hospital in Salt Lake City, Utah.
 She also completed a Master's in Public Health from the University of South Florida and a Master's in Business Administration from the University of Chicago.

 The Role of Surgery in Metastatic Breast Cancer Treatment by Dr. Jessica Partin